Oldboycypher/Milestone-Project-One/README.md

   - #### excerpt-background.jpeg sourced from <https://www.pexels.com>
   - #### contact.jpg sourced from <https://www.pixabay.com>

-#### 6. CI/Haley Schafer for the <a href="https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md#credits">README</a> and some wording in the Deployment section.
+#### 6. CI/Haley Schafer for the <a href="https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md">README</a> and some wording in the <a href="https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md#deployment">Deployment</a> section.

 # Authors Final Note: